Timeline of the 2019–2020 Hong Kong protests (April 2020): 19 April

 In an article that appeared in the Ming Pao newspaper, the daughter and friends of an over-50-year-old deceased woman who had suffered from asthma asked the police to disclose the composition of the tear gas that had been used during demonstrations at the Chinese University of Hong Kong.
 The deceased had been to protests at various locations, including the Chinese University and Polytechnic University, since October 2019.
 According to witnesses, she wished to protect the younger protesters despite being affected by the tear gas.
 She was admitted to hospital because of dyspnea, and released later.
 She died at home on 2 December 2019 due to dyspnea.
 The police insisted their use of tear gas had been safe.

 21 April

 At 8:00 pm, more than 20 protesters sat in the atrium of the Yoho Mall and chanted slogans.
 About 10:00 pm, a large number of riot police officers suddenly rushed onto the footbridge of Castle Peak Road, intercepting a number of citizens passing by.
 Some riot police officers ordered two citizens to leave, then pepper sprayed them.
 About 11:00 pm, riot police raised a blue flag warning at Yau San Street and intercepted six people at Fau Tsoi Street.
 A fixed penalty order was issued with a Restriction Order.
 Some citizens have indicated they will defend the charges in court.
-At least two men were arrested that day.
+At least two men were arrested.